It looks like you're using an Ad Blocker.

 Kim Jong-un has called for an end to confrontation between North and South Korea, technically still at war in the absence of a peace treaty to end their 1950-53 conflict, in a surprise New Year's Day speech broadcast on state media.

 "make a fundamental turnabout in their ideological viewpoint, work style and attitude."

-South Korea, which elected a president last month who has vowed to open dialogue with Pyongyang after five years of tense ties.
+He also pushed for the development of more advanced weapons, a "revolution" in science and technology and reunification with "compatriots" in South Korea, which elected a president last month who has vowed to open dialogue with Pyongyang after five years of tense ties.

 Well Jong is different to his father he studied in the west I think in Switzerland so he has seen how other countries work and treat their people.
 I think he is A lot less patriotic than his father was, may be he has realised that his nation is slowly falling to pieces and actually needs help.